mark-mcdermott/drivetracks-wip-nuxt3/README.md

     - click `Create access key` towards the bottom right
     - click `Download .csv file` towards the bottom
     - click Done
-    - I like to create a folder on my desktop called `app-secrets` and move the `AccessKeys.csv` file into that
+    - move the `AccessKeys.csv` file into the `app-secrets` folder you made above

 #### AWS S3 Bucket
 - in searchbar at top, enter `s3` and select S3
 - Create Bucket
   - for Bucket Name, enter something like `app-s3-bucket-development` (below when you click Create Bucket, it may tell you this bucket already exists and you will have to make it more unique.
-Regardless, add this to your `s3-creds.txt` file on your desktop - you'll need it later)
+Regardless, add this to your `aws-details.txt` file on your desktop - you'll need it later)
   - under Object Ownership, click ACLs Enabled
   - under Block Public Access settings
     - uncheck the first option, `Block All Public Access`